tex4127/TeensyADS1X15/README.md

 # TeensyADS1X15
-Library for using the ADS1X15 muxed analog to digital converters with the Teensy 4.x series of micro controllers from PJRC
+Library for using the ADS1X15 muxed analog to digital converters with the Teensy 4.x series of micro controllers from PJRC.

+AVR Cores supported: anything after 1.57.1